 - Work experience placement(s)

 - Work shadowing opportunities

 - A regular volunteering placement

-- Workplace visits where a task has been completed and employer feedback given or in combination with a virtual placement - Virtual work experience placements in combination with a workplace visit
+- Workplace visits where a task has been completed and employer feedback given or in combination with a virtual placement

+Virtual work experience in combination with a workplace visit or other in-person work experience

-Every student should have had at least one such experience by the May half term in Year 12 in addition to any part-time jobs they may have.
+Every student should have had at least one such experience by the end of Year 12 in addition to any part-time jobs they may have.
 Extra unpaid hours completed with a current employer will also not count towards their work experience placements.